-As borders harden during pandemic, some countries look to hold onto their own food
+As borders harden during pandemic, some countries look to hold on to their own food

 “In the last few days, we have a small country like Moldova which was saying, ‘Oh, because Ukraine and Russia are taking measures, we should do it, even if actually we don’t need it.’
 This imitation, this domino effect is something we always have to worry about,” he said.

-Opposition to the export curbs
+Opposition to the curbs

 The main concerns are Vietnam’s moratorium on new rice export contracts, and Kazakhstan’s move to slash exports of wheat and flour, which will hit neighboring countries in Central Asia.

-On March 22, the Kazakhstan government in announced a ban on exports of flour and other key food products despite ample reserves.
+On March 22, the Kazakhstan government announced a ban on exports of flour and other key food products despite ample reserves.

 The country’s farmers and grain millers pushed back, especially after finally breaking into the coveted Chinese market in recent years.
 The total ban was soon reversed, but the government slapped on restrictive export quotas on flour and wheat.

-“The case of Kazakhstan in the flour restriction may have a very strong impact regionally in Central Asia and Afghanistan that get most of their supply of wheat product from Kazakhstan,” said Laborde.
+“The case of Kazakhstan in the flour restriction may have a very strong impact regionally in Central Asia and Afghanistan that get most of their supply of wheat product from Kazakhstan,” Laborde said.
 “The specific case of Central Asia, is, I would say, of concern.”

-When Chinese customers called the director of a top Kazakh flour mill last week, director Dos-Mukasan Taukebayev, had to turn them down.
+When Chinese customers called the director of a top Kazakh flour mill last week, director Dos-Mukasan Taukebayev had to turn them down.

 “If the restrictions are not lifted, then our industry will collapse.
 Many enterprises will go bankrupt, and thousands of people will lose jobs,” said Taukebayev, director of Karaganda-based Mutlu flour mill, one of the nation’s biggest.
 “Exports are vital to us.”